http403/tailscale-caddy/README.md

 ### Environment Variables
 - `TS_AUTH_KEY` Your Tailscale auth key, generate one at https://login.tailscale.com/admin/settings/keys
-- `TS_PORT` The port Caddy listening at.
+- `TS_PORT` The port Caddy listening at and Tailscale should proxy to.
 It defaults to 80 if empty.